Updated July 19, 2023

 - The physical stock certificates are to be maintained carefully since the investor would have to spend extra money to get the certificate issued if they are lost.

-- Printing physical certificates waste paper and resources of the company.
+- Printing physical certificates waste the paper and resources of the company.

 This is a guide to Stock Certificate.
 Here we also discuss the definition and how to issue stock certificates, Along with the advantages and disadvantages.
 You may also have a look at the following articles to learn more –